alexandreblin/taxi-multi/README.md

 Usage
 -----

-In your `.taxirc` file, use the `multi` protocol for your backend.
+Run `taxi config` and use the `multi` protocol for your backend.
 The backends parameter is a comma-separated list of the backends you want to push to.

 ```ini